adiyat-a/dotfiles/README.md

 - Bash script, [`bspwm/launch.sh`](bspwm/launch.sh), optimizes programs for specific monitor resolutions.
 Every time the BSPWM launches (every boot), this script checks which display is now active using xrandr & then creates symbolic links to configuration files for the corresponding resolution. `.builtin` files are for 2880x1800 14" & `.external` files are for 1920x1080 24".
 - Succade configured with Nerd Font & Bash scripts that use Succade's API to underline & change the foreground of text for personal needs.
 Examples: [`workspaces.sh`](succade/workspaces.sh), [`battery.sh`](succade/battery.sh), [`bluetooth.sh`](succade/bluetooth.sh).
 - Bash script, [`rofi/powermenu.sh`](rofi/powermenu.sh) - custom rofi menu for power control.
-> [!IMPORTANT]
-> **There is no install script for these dotfiles in this repository.
-But feel free to take some parts/ideas of my build for your own one.**

 ## :bulb: Personal Suggestions